mikelodder7/celes/README.md

 ![Maintenance Status: Passively-Maintained][maintenance-image]
 [![Build Status][build-image]][build-link]

-Convenience crate for handling ISO 3166-1
+Convenience crate for handling ISO 3166-1.
+Also compatible with `no-std` environments.

 If there are any countries missing then please let me know or submit a PR